OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 tagged with the ``loadbalancer`` section is used with a modulo on the CPU count to know in which socket the packet has to be send.

-An implementation of a simple IP pair hashing function is provided in the ``lb.bpf`` file.
+An implementation of a simple symetric IP pair hashing function is provided in the ``lb.bpf`` file.

 Copy the resulting eBPF filter as needed ::